 1806: Kline reports that John Border's name is on a list of subscribers at Shellsburg's Old Log Church in 1806, as one of the Lutherans.
 She also reports that the church records list the christening of some of John Border's children.

-1807: According to his memorial on findagrave.com John Border and his wife Mary had a son John who was born in 1807.
+1807: According to a web page about John Border, he and his wife Mary had a son John who was born in 1807.

 1808: Kline reports that John Border is listed as a wheelwright on the 1808 tax list of St. Clair Township with 100 acres, a horse, and a cow, with a valuation of $180.00.

 1808: Kline reports that John Border purchased the 153-acre "Branch Hill" property on the waters of Dunnings Creek from William and Amy Blackburn on September 15, 1808 for 300 pounds.
 She reports that the property is within the bounds of St. Clair Township.
 Because of the acreage and the reference to Dunnings Creek, I suspect that "Branch Hill" may be the 1788 Bedford Township property represented by Survey Book A-27 Page 278.
 The 1884 book "History of Bedford, Somerset and Fulton Counties" states "St. Clair township (now East and West St. Clair) was formed in 1814."
 Looking at the 1792 Reading Howell map, it becomes clear that St. Clair Township was formed from Bedford Township.

 1810: Kline reports that John Border appears in the 1810 census of St. Clair township with one male and one female in the 26-45 age bracket, four males and one female under ten years of age, and one male in the 10-16 age bracket.

 1811: According to a web page about John Border, he and his wife Mary had a son Jacob, who was born in 1811.

 1812: According to a web page about John Border, he and his wife Mary had a daughter Mary M. who was born in 1812.